 Warping usually has a height difference of 0.1mm up to 0.5mm which, if looking at it in layer height amounts to 5 layers of a print.
 Once you identify this you’ll know where you stand.

-To check if your bed is warped you can use a strategy of inputting G-Code to instruct your printer to check each point of your print bed in a visual interface.
+To check or tell if your bed is warped you can use a strategy of inputting G-Code to instruct your printer to check each point of your print bed in a visual interface.
 You can find that G-Code script here.

 It’s displayed clearly in the video above around 40 seconds in.
 Once you incorporate this printer bed inspector utility, you can hit a ‘measure every’ button to automatically measure several points on your printer and you can even adjust the spacing.